close

 Table of contents

-2. Overview of Impact on Policing of Canadian Charter of Rights and Freedoms
+1. Summary of the Effects of the Canadian Charter of Rights and Freedoms on Law Enforcement

 The Canadian Constitution Act of 1982 was a landmark in history.
 It enshrined the Charter of Rights and Freedoms in the constitution, ensuring that Canadian rights and freedoms are respected and honoured at all levels of government, in addition to the laws they create and the programs and services they provide for Canadians.
 Before the Charter was established, Canada was aligned more with the crime control model that places emphasis on reducing crime in society through the use of increased police and governmental powers.
 However, since the creation of the Charter, policing in Canada continues to be shaped by charter provisions which limit the discretionary powers of officers.
 Individual rights were raised to constitutional status, meaning that they now enjoy a higher order of priority in legal ranking.
 The entrenchment of individual rights and freedoms, especially rights against unreasonable search and seizure and arbitrary detention, has placed significant limits on police powers while enforcing due process.
 This paper will discuss how the Charter of Rights and Freedoms has had a positive impact on policing in Canada since it limits the powers of officers while guaranteeing all individuals' rights and freedoms, regardless of the crimes they are accused of.
 Arguably, the impact of the Canadian Charter of Rights and Freedoms has changed the way offences are prosecuted, as well as reshaped the way due process is valued in society.